Photoaging: Antioxidants

-Treatment
+Prevention and treatment

 Treatment and intervention for photoaging can be classified into a unique paradigm based on disease prevention.

 Primary prevention

 Primary prevention aims to reduce the risk factors before a disease or condition occurs.

 Sun protection is the most effective form of primary prevention of photoaging.
-The major methods of sun protection are sunscreen products, sun protective clothing, and reducing exposure to the sun, especially during peak sun hours (10 AM-4PM in the spring and summer seasons).
+The major methods of sun protection are sunscreen products, sun protective clothing, and reducing exposure to the sun, especially during peak sun hours (10 AM-4 PM in the spring and summer seasons).
 Broad-spectrum sunscreen products provide optimal coverage for protection against UV damage because they protect against both types of UVA rays (UVA1 and UVA2) along with UVB rays.
 Proper application methods and timing are important factors in proper sunscreen use.
 This includes using a proper quantity of sunscreen, applying sunscreen prior to sun exposure, and consistent reapplication (especially after exposure to water or sweat).

 Secondary protection

-Secondary protection refers to early detection of disease, potentially while still asymptomatic, to allow positive interference to prevent, delay, or attenuate the symptomatic clinical condition.
+Secondary protection refers to early detection of disease, potentially while still asymptomatic, to allow positive intervention to prevent, delay, or attenuate the symptomatic clinical condition.
 This includes the following: